PalavaNet/ARTCAM-SWIR-Matlab-Interface/README.md

 ﻿# README

-Matlab code for running the ARTCAM-SWIR990-TEC from Artray
+C# code for running the ARTCAM-SWIR990-TEC from Artray

 ## Documentation